KEYS CANDIDATE SEEKING STATE OFFICE DISQUALIFIED

 Jose Peixoto.

-Even with Pexioto’s exit, the race for County Commission’s District 5 will see three Republicans vying for the seat in the August primary.
-Incumbent Holly Raschein, the county mayor, Melissa Ptomey, Tavernier mother of two and local business owner, and Paul Wunderlich, Key Largo resident, have officially qualified.
+Even with Peixoto’s exit, the race for the county commission’s District 5 will see three Republicans vying for the seat in the August primary.
+Incumbent Holly Raschein, the county mayor; Melissa Ptomey, Tavernier mother of two and local business owner; and Paul Wunderlich, Key Largo resident, have officially qualified.
 The winner will go on to take the seat with no challengers from other parties.

-Raschein said the county is at a pivotal point amid the ongoing hurricane evacuation model talks, ROGO, transit and infrastructure, to name a few issues.
+Raschein said the county is at a pivotal point amid the ongoing hurricane evacuation model talks, ROGO, transit and infrastructure, among other issues.
 She believes experience is important in the race.

-“Right now, experience counts and we gotta keep moving in the right direction,” she said.
+“Right now, experience counts and we gotta keep moving in the right direction,” Raschein said.
 “I will spend the next two months sharing the vision and taking in thoughts and input from everybody.”

 a woman in a blue dress posing for a picture